 B.S., Aerospace Engineering, 1987

-Director, Space Force Planning, Office of the Chief of Space Operations, U.S. Air Force
+Director, Space Force Planning, Office of the Chief of Space Operation, U.S. Air Force

 Maj.
 Gen. Clinton E. Crosier is the Director, Space Force Planning, Office of the Chief of Space Operations, U.S. Space Force, the Pentagon, Arlington, Virginia.
 In this capacity, he is directly responsible for formulating the Department of Defense plan for the stand-up and operation of the U.S. Space Force.
 Included in his responsibilities are the macro-organizational design of the U.S. Space Force, stand-up of initial force elements and development of funding and manpower requirements, policies and processes that will govern the establishment of the first new military service in 72 years.